Vermont Government Offices

 Vermont’s local government includes Town Meeting Day – which occurs every March.
 Residents and property owners have a voice in local issues.
 Town Meetings allow for residents to discuss and debate budget items and other community concerns.

-The Capitol of Vermont is Montpelier, with a population of under 10,000 people Montpelier is one of America’s smallest Capitol Cities.
+The Capitol of Vermont is Montpelier, with a population of under 10,000 people Montpelier is America’s smallest Capitol City.